 - 4-6 cloves garlic made into a paste

-- 100 ml water
+- 75 ml water

-- 1 tbsp cider vinegar
+- 1 tablespoon cider vinegar

-Start by making sure your fish fillets are ready.
+- Start by making sure your fish fillets are ready.
 If fish comes from frozen, take out of the freezer and thaw overnight in the fridge or placed in cold water for about 20 mins- 1 hour before cooking it.
 Since this it will be fried it has to be fairly dry so pat dry with kitchen towel and then salt lightly and set aside.

-Let's prepare the garlic sauce now which has to be ready when the fish and the polenta are already so the dish can be served hot immediately.
-And for this we need to peel and chop the garlic and place into the mortar with a generous pinch fa sea salt.
-Make this into a paste, add the water and the vinegar and it's good to go.
+- Let's prepare the garlic sauce now which has to be ready when the fish and the polenta are already so the dish can be served hot immediately.
+And for this we need to peel and chop the garlic and place into the mortar with a generous pinch of sea salt.
+Make this into a paste, add the water and the vinegar and it's all good to go.

-While the polenta is cooking place a nonstick frying pan on medium heat, add some oil or butter and fry the slightly salted fish fillets.
+- While the polenta is cooking place a nonstick frying pan on medium heat, add some oil or butter and fry the slightly salted fish fillets.
 Fry as many as you can fit it in the pan 4-6 at once for about 3 min on each side and then take out on a plate.
 Repeat with the remainder of the fish fillets until all done.

 - Once the polenta is ready, dish into four plates, place the pan fried sardine fillets over the soft polenta and drizzle 1 to 2 tablespoons of garlic sauce.
 Tuck in and fully enjoy.
 Feel totally free to add some more grated cheese over or even some 1-2 tablespoon of yoghurt- a nice full fat Greek style yoghurt or creme fraiche.